peterszabo79/shoppinglist/README.md

 ### Project Goal
 #### The goal of the project is to create a Task Manager shopping list application website.
-* who wants to store, edit and delete their own items in one shoppin list.
+* who wants to store, edit and delete their own items in one shopping list.

 ### User Stories
-* User Stories:
    * As a Site User I can register in the app so that I can create my own shopping list
    * As a Site User I can log in
    * As a Site User I can make a new shopping list